gabriel-azion/doc-studies-mocks/medium/jamstackEdge.md

 **Complex Hosting and Scaling**

-Hosting and scaling web applications required intricate server configurations, load balancing setups, and server maintenance.
+Hosting and scaling web applications required intricate server configurations, load-balancing setups, and server maintenance.
 These complexities often introduced challenges in terms of cost, performance, and reliability.

 **Security Concerns**

 Security was a significant concern in traditional web development, with various attack vectors targeting vulnerabilities in server-side code and databases.
 Developers had to implement robust security measures to protect against threats like SQL injection and cross-site scripting (XSS) attacks.

 Pre-Jamstack web development was characterized by a server-centric model, where servers were pivotal for content rendering and data management.
 While this approach worked for numerous applications, it introduced inherent intricacies such as scalability issues, the necessity for developers to possess diverse skill sets, and raised security vulnerabilities.
-The advent of Jamstack architecture represented a substantial transition towards a more modular, streamlined, and security-conscious methodology for constructing web applications..
+The advent of Jamstack architecture represented a substantial transition towards a more modular, streamlined, and security-conscious methodology for constructing web applications.

 ## Jamstack, Edge Computing, and Content Delivery